 The Code Numbers Nobody Checks Before Finishing the Lower Level

 Egress is the second check.
-If the finished lower-level room is going to be used as a bedroom, most jurisdictions require a proper emergency escape and rescue opening — usually a window or exterior door sized and placed so someone can get out and emergency help can get in.
-That single requirement can change the window budget, the wall layout, the excavation work, or whether the room can legally be called a bedroom at all.
+If the finished lower-level room will be used as a bedroom, most jurisdictions require a proper emergency escape opening — usually a window or exterior door sized so someone can get out and help can get in.
+That single requirement can change the window budget, the wall layout, or whether the room can legally be called a bedroom at all.

-Moisture is the third check, and it does not come with one clean number, because the problem has to be solved before the room is finished, not after.
-Grading that slopes water away from the foundation, perimeter drainage, foundation cracks, sump equipment, ventilation, slab moisture — all of it matters here.
-Covering a moisture problem with drywall and carpet does not fix it.
+Moisture is the third check.
+It does not come with one clean number because the problem has to be solved before the room is finished, not after.
+Grading, perimeter drainage, foundation cracks, sump equipment, ventilation, slab moisture — covering any of that with drywall and carpet does not fix it.
 It just delays the day the wall comes back out.

 Do Not Modernize Away the Only Thing That Works